wp-plugins/slickr-flickr/readme.txt

 == Upgrade Notice ==

-= 2.0 =
+= 2.3 =
-* Recommended - new responsive LightBox Gallery, includes Galleria 1.3.5 and uses https for Flickr API
+* Recommended - new mobile responsive slideshow, includes Galleria 1.4.2

 == How to Use The Plugin ==